-1.1.1 The requirements of the present Part of the Rules, unless expressly provided otherwise, apply to the ships constructed after 1 July 1998 whose equipment with life-saving appliances and arrangements is subject to survey by the Register as well as to the life-saving appliances and arrangements intended for installation aboard these ships.

-1.1.2 The ships constructed before 1 July 1998 shall comply with the requirements of regulations being in force prior to 1 July 1998, as well as with the requirements of the present Part of the Rules, when it is specially provided.

-1.1.3 For ships constructed before 1 July 1998, when life-saving appliances or arrangements on such ships are replaced or such ships undergo repairs, alterations or modifications of a major character which involve replacement of, or any addition to, their existing life-saving appliances or arrangements, such life-saving appliances or arrangements, in so far as is reasonable and practicable, comply with the requirements of the present Part of the Rules.
-However, if a survival craft other than an inflatable liferaft is replaced without replacing its launching appliance, or vice versa, the survival craft or launching appliance may be of the same type as that replaced.

-1.1.4 The present Part of the Rules lays down the technical requirements which life-saving appliances and arrangements shall comply with and specifies the number of these appliances and arrangements and their location on board ships.

-1.1.5 Exemption of individual ships or classes of ships which, in the course of their voyage, do not proceed more than 20 miles from the nearest land, from some requirements of the present Part is subject to special consideration by the Register taking into account that the sheltered nature and conditions of the voyage are such that the application of such requirements rendered unreasonable or unnecessary.

-1.1.6 Notwithstanding the requirements of 1.3.2, for all ships, not later than the first scheduled drydocking survey carried out after 1 July 2014, but not later than 1 July 2019, the lifeboat on-load release mechanism not complying with the requirements of 6.13.7.6.4 to 6.13.7.6.6 shall be replaced with a mechanism which complies with the requirements of 6.13.7.6.
+- 1.1.1 The requirements of the present Part of the Rules, unless expressly provided otherwise, apply to the ships constructed after 1 July 1998 whose equipment with life-saving appliances and arrangements is subject to survey by the Register as well as to the life-saving appliances and arrangements intended for installation aboard these ships. - 1.1.2 The ships constructed before 1 July 1998 shall comply with the requirements of regulations being in force prior to 1 July 1998, as well as with the requirements of the present Part of the Rules, when it is specially provided. - 1.1.3 For ships constructed before 1 July 1998, when life-saving appliances or arrangements on such ships are replaced or such ships undergo repairs, alterations or modifications of a major character which involve replacement of, or any addition to, their existing life-saving appliances or arrangements, such life-saving appliances or arrangements comply with the requirements of the present Part of the Rules.
+If a survival craft other than an inflatable liferaft is replaced without replacing its launching appliance, or vice versa, the survival craft or launching appliance may be of the same type as that replaced. - 1.1.4 The present Part of the Rules lays down the technical requirements which life-saving appliances and arrangements shall comply with and specifies the number of these appliances and arrangements and their location on board ships. - 1.1.5 Individual ships or classes of ships which, in the course of their voyage, do not proceed more than 20 miles from the nearest land, may be exempted from the requirements of the present Part, taking into account that the sheltered nature and conditions of the voyage are such that the application of such requirements rendered unreasonable or unnecessary, that shall be in each case substantiated by the procedure approved by the Register.
+In these cases for the ships engaged in the international voyages an Exemption Certificate shall be issued. - 1.1.6 Notwithstanding the requirements of 1.3.2, for all ships, not later than the first scheduled drydocking survey carried out after 1 July 2014, but not later than 1 July 2019, the lifeboat on-load release mechanism not complying with the requirements of 6.13.7.6.4 to 6.13.7.6.6 shall be replaced with a mechanism which complies with the requirements of 6.13.7.6.
 The evaluation of the release mechanism compliance with the requirements of 6.13.7.6 and the necessity for its replacement with a new mechanism or the possibility to make the existing release mechanism compliant with the requirements of 6.13.7.6 shall be carried out in accordance with the Guidelines for Elevation and Replacement of Lifeboat Release and Retrieval Systems (IMO MSC.1/Circ.1392).